ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ## Data structures {#pp-structs}

-The following data structures are used throughtout the Privacy Pass protocol and written in the TLS presentation language {{RFC8446}}.
+The following data structures are used throughout the Privacy Pass protocol and written in the TLS presentation language {{RFC8446}}.
 It is intended that any of these data structures can be written into widely-adopted encoding schemes such as those detailed in TLS